There is no doubt that these festivals pass as completely normal for 99% of Swiss.

 Cowbells, anyone?

-This odd tradition dates back centuries: Every year on Fat Tuesday at 3:15 PM, hundreds of children and adults will gather in front of Rapperswil's city hall.
+This odd tradition dates back centuries: Every year on Fat Tuesday at 3:15 PM, hundreds of children and adults gather in front of the Rapperswil city hall.

 In response to the mayor's question, "Are all my boys here?", the kids will effectively scream "One, two, goat leg!"

-As a result, the mayor and council members will open up the windows and toss out sausages, loafs of bread and pastries into the crowd.
+As a result, the mayor and council members will open up the windows and toss out sausages, loaves of bread, and pastries into the crowd.

 Essentially, young townspeople (!) will get themselves tipsy at city hall before covering their eyes and dressing up in a red cape with a gigantic sun mask.
 Using a saber, their main objective is to slam a dead goose to the ground with a single stroke.